GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ```

 Using `cut`, we can convert our GTF for ***Mus_musculus.GRCm38.75_chr1.gtf*** to a three-column tab-delimited file of genomic ranges (e.g., chromosome, start, and end position).
-We’ll chop off the metadata rows using the grep command covered earlier, and then use cut to extract the first, fourth, and fifth columns (chromosome, start, end):
+We’ll chop off the metadata rows using the grep command covered earlier and then use cut to extract the first, fourth, and fifth columns (chromosome, start, end):

 ```bash
 grep -v "^#" Mus_musculus.GRCm38.75_chr1.gtf | cut -f1,4,5 | head -n 3